Optimal day-ahead offering strategy for large producers based on market price response learning: Case study

 \subsection{The dataset}

 In this case study, we will focus on a large GENCO within the Spanish electricity market.
-This GENCO produces around 25\% of the energy in the Spanish system.
-As exposed in Sections \ref{sec:methodology} and \ref{sec:stoch_model}, we will employ different types of data to characterize the problem.
+This GENCO produces around 25\% of the total energy in the system.
+As exposed in Section \ref{sec:methodology}, we will employ different types of data to characterize the problem.

 Firstly, in order to obtain discretized energy blocks and compute a marginal price with the inelastic demand, the hourly supply curves for each GENCO in the day-ahead market are necessary.
 This information is open-access and provided by the designated electricity market operator for the Iberian Peninsula, OMIE \parencite{OMIE}.
-Two years of data have been collected on an hourly frequency, from June 2017 to June 2019.
+Six years of data have been collected on an hourly frequency, from June 2017 to June 2023.
 This data includes day-ahead hourly supply curves (similar to Figure \ref{fig:curve_discr}) for the production units from the large GENCO as well as from the competitors.
-That is, more than 30 million observations were processed.
-Hourly data from June 1st, 2017 to May 31st, 2019 will be mainly employed to train our linear model to predict the day-ahead marginal price.
-June 2019 will be used as a test, applying an out-of-sample validation approach.
+That is, more than 100 million observations were processed.
+Hourly data from June 1st, 2017 to May 31st, 2023 will be mainly employed to train our linear model to predict the day-ahead marginal price.
+June 2023 will be used as a test, applying an out-of-sample validation approach.

-The selection of this time range is due to two main reasons: there were no atypical external factors that made electricity price increase or decrease from the average price of the decade, and there were no significant changes in the renewable power installed capacity that could bias the analysis.
+It is important to notice that, in the selected time range, the electricity price went from a relatively stable period between 2017 and 2019, to lower prices with COVID lockdowns, and to huge increments with the gas and oil price higher prices and inflation.

 Regarding the covariates employed in the predictive model (price lags, demand, solar, and wind energy forecasts with their respective lags), they are obtained through the information system of Red El\'ectrica Española (the Spanish system operator), ESIOS \parencite{ESIOS}.
-All this information is assumed to be known in advance at the time of the decision-making.
+All this information is assumed to be known in advance at the decision-making time.